RUBEN AMORIM’S LATEST COMMENTS SUGGEST TRANSFER TWIST FOR KOBBIE MAINOO AND JOSHUA

 Amorim responded, "I understand it, but they are our players, and we need everyone to have a good season."
 Mainoo and Zirkzee were linked to loan moves to Napoli and Roma this summer as their anger increased.

 I am also aware that there is a lot of noise in our club.
 There are no players.
 There is a World Cup, and they want to play.
-There are agents who constantly listen to the players.
+Some agents constantly listen to the players.

 Joshua Zirkzee and Kobbie Mainoo will not be permitted to leave in January, according to Ruben Amorim.